On February 2nd the World Wetlands Day is celebrated.

 Just to be clear, when we take a walk or take time to look around, among natural and semi-natural wetlands we have: springs, running waters, resurgences, rivers areas (oxbow-backwaters, floodplains, …), lakes, ponds and marshes, peat bogs, swamps, puddles, wet forests.
 Among artificial wetlands we have: man-made rivers, rice fields, artificial reservoirs, quarry lakes.

 These ecosystems are still at a very high risk.
 In the last 50 years, in Europe, around 2/3 of the wetlands have disappeared.
 Those that remain are in danger because of climate change and pollution.

 We get used to live in a place.
 Often, as accustomed to the territory, we lose the habit of understanding and maintaining its beauty, importance, value and fragility.

 Our efforts to safeguard the natural heritage are indispensable.
 Suffice it to say that urban wetlands play a vital role in making safe, resilient and sustainable the cities (as enshrined in UN Sustainable Development Goal 11).

 This year the World Wetlands Day is dedicated to the relationship with agriculture.

 In the past this relationship has not always been easy because wetlands were seen as an obstacle to the agricultural use of the territory.
 Instead, these two realities can coexist, integrate, create a virtuous system.
-So the goal is to achieve a better agricultural development combined with the proper use and benefit of these areas rich in biodiversity.
+So the goal is to achieve a better agricultural development combined with the proper use and benefit of these areas so rich in biodiversity.

-Let’s take this day to reflect and maybe to go out to observe our territory, the ducks, the herons, the multitude of species that decide to spend the winter here with us, the changes, the beauty…
+Let’s take this day to reflect and maybe to go out and observe our territory, the ducks, the herons, the multitude of species that decide to spend the winter here with us, the changes, the beauty…